serhiipanovjs/sea_battle/README.md

 ## Features

 - Interactive gameplay with a simple and intuitive interface.
-- Play against the computer with adjustable difficulty levels.
+- Play against the computer.
 - Real-time updates on the game status.
 - Animations to enhance the gaming experience.